TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 - Generate a **new `tx_hash`** if the transaction must be re-signed and re-broadcast.
 - Log all failed attempts (with reason) in an **audit-safe record**.

-### 5. Merchant Verification Errors
+### 5. verifier Verification Errors

 **Potential Issues:**

-- Merchant rejects the VP response due to signature mismatch or expired `nonce/state`.
+- verifier rejects the VP response due to signature mismatch or expired `nonce/state`.
-- Merchant’s trusted list entry is revoked between request initiation and response.
+- verifier’s trusted list entry is revoked between request initiation and response.

 **Mitigation & Recovery:**

-- The wallet must **re-fetch the trusted list** if verification fails and prompt the user if the merchant is untrusted.
+- The wallet must **re-fetch the trusted list** if verification fails and prompt the user if the verifier is untrusted.
-- Provide the user with a **“safe exit”** option (cancel payment and return to merchant).
+- Provide the user with a **“safe exit”** option (cancel payment and return to verifier).

 ### 6. Post-Payment Discrepancies

 **Potential Issues:**

-- Payment broadcast succeeds, but the merchant does not confirm receipt (e.g., HTTP response error or timeout).
+- Payment broadcast succeeds, but the verifier does not confirm receipt (e.g., HTTP response error or timeout).
-- Network partitioning between merchant and blockchain indexers.
+- Network partitioning between verifier and blockchain indexers.

 **Mitigation & Recovery:**